 - Built-In Tube-Style Saturation and Amp Section

-The plugin includes a tube-style amplifier section with Drive, Volume, and Tone controls.
-You can add subtle warmth or push it into aggressive, harmonically rich saturation.
-Drive interacts with modulation and rotor speed to produce realistic overtones, giving instruments a vintage, “played-in” character.
+The plugin has a tube-style amp section with Drive, Volume, and Tone controls.
+You can add gentle warmth or push it for a more aggressive, rich sound.
+The Drive works with modulation and rotor speed to create real-sounding overtones, giving your instruments a vintage, well-used feel.

 - Advanced EQ and Stereo Shaping

-MRotary features a dynamic equalizer that can respond to signal level and modulation
+MRotary comes with a dynamic EQ that reacts to both the signal level and modulation.

 - Mechanical Realism and Artifacts

-Mechanical details such as belt noise, rotor friction, and subtle artifacts are modeled and controllable.
-You can dial in the right amount of mechanical realism to match your track, enough to feel organic, or minimal for a cleaner, studio-style effect.
+Mechanical details like belt noise, rotor friction, and subtle artifacts are all modeled and adjustable.
+You can add just enough realism to make your track feel organic, or keep it minimal for a cleaner studio sound.

 - Preset Library